 In all three cases, you need to have a satisfaction score associated with each comment.
 And, the themes need to be meaningful enough to draw conclusions from the answers provided by customer survey respondents.

 If your role is to find deep customer insights, these visualizations provide a starting point.
-You can find other visualizations on Thematic’s feedback reporting page.
-By using a solution like Thematic, you’ll get these visualizations faster and will look like a hero!
+You can find other visualizations in Thematic’s analysis suite.
+By using a solution like Thematic, you’ll visualize your analysis faster and will look like a hero!

-Sign up for a free trial today or request a demo from our friendly team!
+Request a demo today from our friendly team!